darylmatt/spm_g4t4/README.md

 ## Executing the program ⚙️

-1. Download the zip from this git repository [GitHub Repo](https://github.com/darylmatt/spm_g4t4)
+1. Download the zip file or clone the repository https://github.com/darylmatt/spm_g4t4
 2. Unzip the folder and open the package in VSCode
 3. Ensure that Python and Pylance extensions are installed on your VSCode
 4. Navigate to the flask_webapp folder and paste the provided .env file